 Horseradish Lemon Smoothie

 Horseradish is usually prepared in a blender – not in a juicer.
 The reason is that we do not want to throw away the extremely potent etheric oils of horseradish that appear when this plant is finely pulverized or turned into a smoothie.
 Even a half of teaspoon of the triturated horseradish will have a strong impact on the memory abilities of our brain.
 A good advice is to mix the pulp of freshly prepared horseradish in a blender with lemon juice and take one half of teaspoon twice a day for dissolving mucous.
 This recipe is excellent not only for the sinus, but for the whole body as well.
 Horseradish sauce is an efficient solvent and purifier of the mucous in all body systems.
 Horseradish should be used judiciously, and mixed only with lemon juice.
 This is the proper way to ensure that it does not affect the kidneys, bladder, or the digestive tract mucus membranes in a negative way.
 The other prominent function of horseradish is as a diuretic.
 The horseradish sauce has to be prepared from fresh horseradish and used within one week.
 If stored for later use, it has to be kept cold in a closed jar, but make sure you give it some time to warm up to room temperature prior to using for the increased potency.
 Always make sure you have combined it with plenty of lemon juice.
 Following the suggested procedure of preparing this healthy horseradish-lemon smoothie, one should take no more than two one-half teaspoon two times a day – in the morning and during the afternoon.
 Depending on the condition of the sinus cavities and other bodily systems, we might be faced with a copious overflowing of tears.
 The lemon juice should be the only other component mixed with it, and nothing should be taken several minutes after eating it.
 This recipe can be followed for months if necessary, until the horseradish sauce does not cause any sensation after consuming.
 This is an indication that there has been a total dissolution of the mucus in the body.
 This has been considered an effective natural remedy for any sinus mucus condition .
 As a general rule, the lemon juice horseradish ratio that brings best results is when the smoothie has three lemons to one quarter pint of pulverized horseradish.
 The smoothie should be produced until the consistency of the mixture is of a thick sauce.
 In conclusion, horseradish has very distinctive health benefits and should be a part of your diet, today, even more then ever before.
-Given the state of our corporate food industry Food Inc. 2008, consuming more of the organically grown vegetables is a must.
+Given the state of our corporate food industry (see for example Food Inc. 2008 as well as this post), consuming more of the organically grown vegetables is a must.